kkhenriquez/python-for-data-science/log.md

 ### Day 2: 06/12

 Week 1 of the course.
 Breakdown of each step in the data science process.
 Acquire, Prepare, Analyze, Report, Act.

+### Day 3: 06/19

+Week 2 of the course.
+Introduction to python and python data structures.